 What underarm sweating?

-People with axillary hyperhydrosis sweat profusely from their armpits, staining shirts, and interfering drastically with their ability to socialize.
-Many people with axillary hyperhydrosis cannot wear any tight blouses or shirts.
-They have to avoid light colored or white shirts which show the sweat stains.
-You will often see a person with axillary hyperhydrosis wearing a coat, jacket, or sweater in a seemingly hot environment.
-Prior to the use of botulinum toxin, largely ineffective measures were available.
-These included iontophoresis (electric current passed through the skin), topical aluminum, salts, and Clonidine oral medication.
-Luckily, botulinum toxin (e.g. Botox Therapeutic) targets the same acetylcholine neurotransmitter found in nerve-muscle junction and nerve-sweat gland junction.
+People with axillary hyperhidrosis sweat profusely from their armpits, staining shirts and interfering drastically with their ability to socialize.
+Many people with axillary hyperhidrosis cannot wear any tight blouses or shirts.
+They have to avoid light coloured or white shirts which show the sweat stains.
+You will often see a person with axillary hyperhidrosis wearing a coat, jacket, or sweater in a seemingly hot environment.
+Prior to the use of neuromodulators, largely ineffective measures were available.
+These included therapeutic neuromodulator treatments target the same acetylcholine neurotransmitter found in the nerve-muscle junction and nerve-sweat gland junction.

 What can be done?

-- Botulinum toxin (e.g. Botox Therapeutic) injected in tiny amounts to the armpits can keep this area bone-dry for approximately six months.
+- Neuromodulators injected in tiny amounts to the armpits can keep this area bone-dry for approximately six months.
 This procedure is often reimbursed by extended health companies through the Allergan Access Program.